For further information please contact our Media Relations:

 Notes to editors:

-It currently has a substantial portfolio of projects, with Altıntepe in Turkey scheduled for gold production in 2013.
+It currently has a substantial portfolio of projects, with Altıntepe in Turkey scheduled for gold production in late 2013 or Q1 2014.
 To date Stratex has discovered more than 2.2 million ounces of gold and 7.9 million ounces of silver, as well as 186,000 tonnes of copper.